-Participants: 22 children (mean age 8.6 years, range 4.6 to 11.7) with cerebral palsy (CP) and a Gross Motor Function Classification System (GMFCS) Level II to IV underwent robotic-assisted gait training in one of the two centres.
+Participants: 22 children (mean age 8.6 years, range 4.6–11.7) with CP and a Gross Motor Function Classification System level II to IV.

-Interventions: 3 to 5 sessions of 45-60 min per week during a 3-5 week period of driven gait orthosis (DGO) training.
+Interventions: 3 to 5 sessions of 45–60 minutes/week during a 3–5-week period of driven gait orthosis training.

-Main outcome measures: 10-meter walk test (10MWT), 6-minute walk test (6MinWT), Gross Motor Function Measure (GMFM-66) dimension D (standing) and dimension E (walking), and Functional Ambulation Categories (FAC).
+Main outcome measures: 10-metre walk test (10MWT), 6-minute walk test (6MinWT), Gross Motor Function Measure (GMFM-66) dimension D (standing) and dimension E (walking), and Functional Ambulation Categories (FAC).